-There is both an Undergraduate and Postgraduate 'Food Secretary' elected each year - their role is to represent student voice on food at Sancta.
+There is both an Undergraduate and Postgraduate 'Food Secretary' elected each year - their role is to represent the student voice on food at Sancta.
 You can reach out to your student representative should you have feedback or suggestions.
-You can also provide Cater Care with feedback and suggestions directly by utilising the many communication channels on display in the Dining Hall, Servery and Student Portal.
+You can also provide 'gather' with feedback and suggestions directly by utilising the communication channels on display in the Dining Hall and Servery.

-If you have raised a concern or request with Cater Care and you are not satisfied with their response, please contact the Director of Community Engagement to raise a complaint (marketingdevelopment@sancta.edu.au).
+If you have raised a concern or request with 'gather' and you are not satisfied with their response, please contact the Vice Principal or Acting Director of Community Engagement to raise a complaint.